 he university is closely monitoring the latest information about the coronavirus.
-While the threat to the Quinnipiac community currently is considered low, and there are no confirmed cases in Connecticut, the university is being proactive and taking measures to ensure the health and well-being of its students, faculty and staff.
+While the threat to the Quinnipiac community currently is considered low, and there are no confirmed cases in Connecticut, we are being proactive and taking measures to ensure the health and well-being of our students, faculty and staff.

 Student Health Services and the divisions represented on the Emergency Management Team are taking steps to promote early recognition of and rapid response to possible coronavirus cases to minimize the potential for the illness to spread within the Quinnipiac community.
-University officials are in contact with local public health authorities to coordinate efforts with the recommendations of the Centers for Disease Control and Prevention, which has begun regular conference calls in which the university is participating.
+We have already been in contact with local public health authorities to coordinate our efforts with the recommendations of the Centers for Disease Control and Prevention, which has begun regular conference calls that we are participating in.

-To safeguard the university community, Quinnipiac is making the following recommendations:
+To safeguard the university community, we are making the following recommendations:

 - All students are reminded to practice daily hygiene to prevent the spread of all types of respiratory illnesses.
 This includes regular handwashing (at least 20 seconds with soapy water), covering your cough/sneeze, and limiting close contact with other people, particularly if you or they are ill.
 Avoid contact with saliva of other people, both through direct contact and contact with food, drinks or eating utensils they have used.

 - If you are a student who has traveled to China or to a city where the coronavirus has been identified and you have a fever, cough, or difficulty breathing, please call Student Health Services at 203-582-8742 for further instructions.
 If it is after hours, call the same number and press option 2.